araobp/unity-excavator/doc/BasicClassicalPhysics.md

 # Basic classical Physics

-Note: this project has migrated to Unity 2019.
+Note: this project was developed in June 2019.

 This project has multiple scenes: